Project example

 Set up path and logging

 Let’s set up a path and start logging our project.
-Many functions of the package will log information when they have finished.
+Many functions in the notame packages will log information when they have finished.
 This helps in monitoring the analysis process in case something goes wrong and in reviewing the results later.
 The log will also print to console, although we’ll exclude console output for the rest of the document for brevity.

 Read data